 F. H. Fouad and J. Dembowski

 Autoclaved aerated concrete (AAC) is a lightweight uniform cellular material, first developed in Sweden in 1929.
-Since that time, AAC building components have been widely used in Europe and other parts of the world.
+Since that time, plain and reinforced AAC building components have been widely used in Europe and other parts of the world.
 Until recently, however, AAC was relatively unknown to the United States precast construction market.
-Today, AAC is gaining rapid acceptance in the United States due primarily to increasing energy cost and environmental concerns.
-Although AAC is a well-recognized building material in Europe, very little research work has been done on American-produced AAC components.
-The goal of the testing program was to further develop the database of the material properties and structural behavior of American-made AAC by testing plain AAC elements from three different manufacturers.
-Manufacturers and designers will be provided with information that will help to promote AAC as a reliable engineered construction material in the U.S. Tests performed on the plain AAC consisted of compressive strength, flexural tensile strength, shear strength, and modulus of elasticity.
+Today, AAC prefabricated elements are gaining rapid acceptance in the United States due primarily to increasing energy cost, environmental concerns, and the ease of construction using AAC elements.
+Although AAC is a well-recognized building material in Europe, very little research work has been done on U.S.-produced AAC products.
+The primary objective of this work was to study the structural behavior of U.S.-made reinforced AAC elements.
+The laboratory test program included most commonly used reinforced AAC elements: floor panels, lintels, and wall panels.
+Two U.S. manufacturers supplied the AAC elements.
+Floor panels and lintels were tested in bending, whereas the wall panels were tested under axial or eccentric loading.
+The ultimate load capacity, cracking, deflection, and failure mode were observed and recorded for each test.
+The results provide a database that will be used to refine the analytical methods for the structural design of reinforced AAC elements.
+This information is needed to enhance AAC design methodologies and lay the foundation for establishing AAC as a reliable engineered construction material in the U.S.

 Results Per Page